Using the Spot Database

 WWV Propagation Reports

-SpotCollector monitors each DXCluster and the #CQDX IRC channel for WWV announcements.
-Data from the most recent announcement is shown in the Spot Display window's WWV panel.
+SpotCollector monitors each DXCluster and the #CQDX IRC channel for WWV Spots.
+Data from the most recent such spot is shown in the Main window's WWV panel.

 Parameter Description